Ruby Soho (wrestler): Other media

 Riott made her video game debut in WWE 2K18 as a downloadable character, and appeared in the succeeding titles WWE 2K19 and WWE 2K20.
 She appears as a downloadable character in the title WWE 2K Battlegrounds.
 Ruby Soho appears in AEW Fight Forever.

 Personal life

 On May 18, 2024, Prange married Angelo Parker.
-She gave birth to a daughter named Evie on October 31, 2024.
-In October 2025, Prange and Parker opened a board gaming and professional wrestling-themed coffee shop called Victory Roll in Mishawaka, Indiana.
+The couple have a child together.
+In October 2025, Prange and Parker opened a board gaming and professional wrestling-themed board game café called Victory Roll in Mishawaka, Indiana.